Notable People

 That assumption seems obvious now only because writers like Blume helped make it obvious.

-She also belongs here because the censorship fight never really ended.
-Her own site makes clear that the arguments simply changed vocabulary over time.
+She also belongs here because the censorship fight never ended.
+Her own site makes clear that the arguments changed vocabulary over time.
 The target remains the same: books that let children think, compare, question, and recognize themselves too clearly.

 Judy Blume told young readers the truth and kept defending their right to hear it.
 That is more than literary success.
 It is cultural work.